parthasen/systemPipeR/README.md

 R package to run command-line software for NG sequence analysis on both single machines or compute clusters.
-Supports interactive job submissions or batch submissions to queuing systems of cluster (currently tested only with Torque).
+Supports interactive job submissions or batch submissions to queuing systems of clusters (currently tested only with Torque).

 ### Usage